sulmanen/angular-eyecon-bootstrap-slider/README.md

         </ec-slider>
 ```

-The config options are those passed directly to the jquery plugin.
+The config options are those passed directly to the slider [jquery plugin](http://seiyria.github.io/bootstrap-slider/).
 The directive will re-init if the config changes.

 Destruction of scope will call slider('destroy')